Travelbacon/MMM-NLDepartureTimes/README.md

 # MMM-NLDepartureTimes

 ## Introduction
 This module shows the departure times of public transport grouped by stops and destination of choiche.
 In this example you see the stops De Lanen and Leidschenveen.
 Leidschenveen is a LightRail hub that services lines 3,4, E, 19, 30, and N5.
 The lines interested are grouped to their destination, instead on line number.
-Lines 30 and N5 are the ones that aren't used for traveling by me, and for line 19 I am ony interested in one direction to Leidschendam not to Delft.

 ![preview](./screenshot.png)

-Destination is also set to what you tink is good for use.
+In the screenshot above I have two stops; Leidschenveen and stop De Lanen for streetcar 19.
+The destination is here set to what I tink is relevant for me.
 For instance, line 3 goes to Den Haag Loosduinen and E goes the Den Haag Centraal.
 In this example it is relevant for me that they go to Den Haag.
-I know where to exit the train or the streetcar in Den Haag itself, shopping centre or work both line 3 and E stop there for me.
+So, I grouped them in destination Den Haag.

 The data used by this module is from [OVapi](www.ovapi.nl).
 OVApi is a semi private project that allows usage by others.